 Goonvean Fibres offers a range of short cut fibres in various lengths and deniers that are suitable for use in refractory applications.

-These short cut fibres provide excellent secondary reinforcement results for plastic-shrinkage, crack control, high temperature regulation, and increased impact resistance.
+These short cut ceramic and casting fibres provide excellent secondary reinforcement results for plastic-shrinkage, crack control, high temperature regulation, and increased impact resistance.
 For casting and ceramic industries, our fibres and flocks are perfect for ensuring the highest quality finish and performance.

 Find the right product for your needs